asherevolved/zenith-adhd-app/README.md

 3.  **Configure Environment Variables**:
     *   During the import process, Vercel will ask you to configure your project.
     *   Go to the **Environment Variables** section.
-    *   Add the following variables from your `.env` file:
+    *   Add the following variables.
+You can get these values from your Supabase project settings.
         *   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL.
         *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project anon key.